-In the Southeast Zone, boll weevil trap captures have been reduced following the fall diapause phase of the program in 1999, and the season-long phases in 2000 and 2001.
-The 2001 season-long overall mean number of adult boll weevils captured per trap per week was significantly less than 2000.
-The mean number for 2001 was 0.328, and in 2000 it was 5.54, a reduction of 94.08% in 2001 as compared to 2000 (Figure 7).
-Accurate comparisons of trap captures between the 1999 diapause phase and 2001 season are unavailable due to very limited trapping information for the 1999 season.
-Historically, fall boll weevil trap captures in the Southeast Zone have been very high, averaging from 100 to 250 boll weevils per trap per week in certain counties (Donald R. Johnson, personal communication).
+In the Southeast Zone, boll weevil trap captures were reduced following the fall diapause phase of the program in 1999, and the season-long phases in 2000, 2001 and 2002.
+The 2002 season-long overall mean number of adult boll weevils captured per trap per week was significantly less than 2000.
+The mean number for 2001 was 0.120, and in 2000 it was 5.54, a reduction of 97.84% in 2002 as compared to 2000 (Figure 6).
+Accurate comparisons of trap captures between the 1999 diapause phase and 2002 season are unavailable due to very limited trapping information for the 1999 season.
+Historically, fall boll weevil trap captures in the Southeast Zone have been very high, averaging over 100 boll weevils per trap per week in certain counties (Donald R. Johnson, personal communication).

-As indicated by the boll weevil damage survey conducted the first week of September 2001, percent boll weevil damaged cotton fruit was significantly less in counties located within the Southeast Zone compared to levels in counties outside active eradication zones.
-The percentage of hostable cotton fruit damaged by boll weevils in counties located in the Southeast Zone was 0.6 % compared to 34.3% damage calculated for the cotton growing counties outside active eradication zones (Figure 6).
+As indicated by a boll weevil damage survey conducted the first week of September 2002, percent boll weevil damaged cotton fruit was significantly less in counties located within the Southeast Zone compared to levels in counties outside active eradication zones.
+The percentage of hostable cotton fruit damaged by boll weevils in counties located in the Southeast Zone was 0.19 % compared to 59.6% damage calculated for the cotton growing counties outside active eradication zones (Figure 5).

-Trap line data also indicated significant differences between boll weevil trap catches in the Southeast Zone when compared to the grid trapping captures from the Northeast Delta Zone.
-The overall season-long mean number of adult weevils captured in the Southeast Zone trap line per trap per week for the 2001 growing season was 0.28 (Figure 8).
+Trap line data also indicated reductions in boll weevil trap catches in the Southeast Zone when compared to the trap line captures from the Northeast Delta Zone.
+The overall season-long mean number of adult weevils captured in the Southeast Zone trap line per trap per week for the 2002 growing season was 0.083 (Figure 7).

 The overall mean number of treatments during the diapause phase of 1999 was 5.43 applications per acre.
-The season-long average number of program applications in 2001 was 9.30, and in 2000 it was 12.11, a reduction of 23.2 % in 2001 compared to 2000 (Figure 9).
+The season-long average number of program applications in 2002 was 7.19, in 2001 it was 9.30 and in 2000 it was 12.11, a reduction of 40.6 % in 2002 compared to 2000 (Figure 8).